- 4 ounces bittersweet chocolate, chopped

 - 1/2 cup miniature semisweet chocolate chips, optional

 - In top of a double boiler or a metal bowl over barely simmering water, melt chocolate and 3 tablespoons butter; stir until smooth.
 Cool to room temperature.

 - Preheat oven to 375°.
-Line bottoms of three greased 8-in. round baking pans with parchment paper; grease paper.
+Line bottoms of 3 greased 8-in. round baking pans with parchment; grease parchment.

 - In a large bowl, cream remaining butter and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add eggs, 1 at a time, beating well after each addition.
 Beat in vanilla.
-In another bowl, whisk flour, baking powder and salt; add to creamed mixture alternately with sour cream, beating well after each addition.
+Whisk flour, baking powder and salt; add to creamed mixture alternately with sour cream, beating well after each addition.

-- Remove 2 cups batter to a small bowl; stir in cooled chocolate mixture and, if desired, chocolate chips until blended.
+- Remove 2 cups batter to a small bowl; stir in cooled chocolate mixture and, if desired, chocolate chips, until blended.
 Drop plain and chocolate batters by tablespoonfuls into prepared pans, dividing batters evenly among pans.
-To make batter level in pans, bang cake pans several times on counter.
+To make batter level in pans, tap several times on counter.

-- Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
-Cool in pans 10 minutes before removing to wire racks; remove paper.
+- Bake until a toothpick inserted in center comes out clean, 20-25 minutes.
+Cool in pans 10 minutes before removing to wire racks; remove parchment.
 Cool completely.

-- For frosting, in a large bowl, cream butter until smooth.
+- For frosting, in a large bowl, beat butter until smooth.
 Gradually beat in confectioners’ sugar, vanilla and enough milk to reach desired consistency.

 - If cake layers have rounded tops, trim with a serrated knife to make level.
 In a microwave, melt chocolate chips; stir until smooth.
 Cool slightly.